 - They can exclude, for federal income tax purposes, a portion of their compensation which the church has designated as a housing allowance.
 This means their federally taxable income is reduced by the amount of the housing allowance.
 There is technically no “limit” on the amount of the allowance, but there are some guidelines.
 If a minister owns a home, the allowance can be the amount of mortgage payments plus all housing-related expenses (such as the cost of utilities, repairs, furnishings, insurance, property taxes, and maintenance).
 However, the total amount of allowance may not exceed the “fair rental value” of their home (furnished, include utilities).
 If a minister rents a home, the allowance can simply be the rent plus the aforementioned housing-related expenses.
 Before a minister can use this allowance, the church’s board or congregation must approve the allowance in writing before the beginning of a calendar year (or as soon as a new calendar year starts).

 - A minister who is eligible for the housing allowance is always considered “self-employed” when it comes to social security taxes.
 This is true even though the minister is an employee of the church and receives W-2 wages.
 This means the church should not deduct the social security and medicare taxes (7.65%) from the minister’s paycheck.
 More importantly, the church does not the employer’s share of 7.65%.
-Instead, the minister is to pay the entire tax – in this case called self-employment tax instead of social security tax – of 15.3% by using a Schedule SE.
+Instead, the minister is to pay the entire tax – in this case called self-employment tax instead of social security tax – of 15.3% on 92.35% of your gross income, by using a Schedule SE.
 The Minister’s social security income (on which the 15.3% tax is being computed on) is the entire gross income (subject to some minor adjustments), not just the taxable income (after excluding the housing allowance).
 So the housing allowance exclusion has no effect on the calculation of this self-employment tax.

 - A minister is exempted from income tax withholding.